capstone-projects-2024-fall/project-whiteboardflow/README.md

 ## Installation
 ### Backend
-Our backend is a Python Flask server that uses the OpenAI API to generate interview questions and analyze user responses.
+Our backend is a Python FastAPI server that uses the OpenAI API to generate interview questions and analyze user responses.
 To install the backend, follow these steps:
 #### With a virtual environment
 Navigate to the `backend` directory
 ```bash